AWS - Pricing, Billing FAQ

 - Accounts that have opted in to Business Level Support, have a support charge based on 10% of Amazon retail spend

 - DLT, the campus reseller for AWS, discounts AWS pricing 5% as part of the Internet2 agreement with Amazon.
-UW-Madison Public Cloud applies a 5% overhead surcharge to the DLT rate (excluding any DLT Support charges) to recover a portion of its costs.
+UW-Madison Public Cloud applies a 5% overhead surcharge to the DLT rate (excluding any DLT Support charges) to recover a portion of its costs, including security & monitoring tooling provided to all accounts.
 The net cost to campus customers will be equal to Amazon's published rates for AWS, but will include a 15% network egress waiver.